Academic Success Appraisal

 - Encourage academic success and degree completion.

-- Identify existing knowledge and skills in both sentence skills and mathematics.
+- Identify existing knowledge and skills in both reading and sentence skills, mathematics, and computer literacy.

 - Provide students with feedback about their basic skills.

 - Aid in the appropriate course placement in English or mathematics and advise the student if pre-college studies are needed.